DM-Earth/Cabricality/README.md

 Almost all launchers that support Modrinth modpack and Quilt Loader installation are supported, such as [MultiMC](https://github.com/MultiMC/Launcher), [PolyMC](https://github.com/PolyMC/PolyMC) and [HMCL](https://github.com/huanghongxun/HMCL).

 [PCL2](https://github.com/Hex-Dragon/PCL2) is not supported.

+### Licence

+This project is licenced under AGPL-3.0.